-It is through these continued efforts that a collaborative initiative among the New York State Department of Environmental Conservation, Adirondack Park Invasive Plant Program and the State University of New York College of Environmental Science and Forestry developed the Adirondack Park State Campground Terrestrial Invasive Plant Management 2014 Program Report.
-The 2014 report finds the following for Lake Durant Campground:
+It is through these continued efforts that a collaborative initiative among the New York State Department of Environmental Conservation, Adirondack Park Invasive Plant Program and the State University of New York College of Environmental Science and Forestry developed the Adirondack Park State Campground Terrestrial Invasive Plant Management 2015 Program Report.
+The 2015 report finds the following for Lake Durant Campground:

-Garlic mustard was found at sites 2, 6, 12, 31, 35, 36, 57, 58.
+Garlic mustard was found at sites 2, 35 and 36.
 Bush honeysuckle is fairly prevalent at the campground, especially in and around the picnicking, swimming and boat launch areas.

-A total of 148 second year garlic mustard plants were removed from this campground, as well as many rosettes.
-No bush honeysuckle plants were removed this year.
+A total of 203 second year garlic mustard plants were removed from this campground, as well as many rosettes.
+No bush honeysuckle plants were removed.

 This campground should be monitored annually to combat the current garlic mustard infestation and prevent new, small, easily pulled honeysuckle bushes from taking hold.
-Many garlic mustard rosettes were observed and many were pulled.
-Not all rosettes were removed, so they will need to be removed next summer as second year plants g.
-General Operations

-Due to the relatively widespread honeysuckle infestation, large honeysuckle bushes should be removed only if extra time and resources remain after the higher priority invasive species at this and other campgrounds (such as garlic mustard) have been removed.
+Due to the relatively widespread honeysuckle infestation, large honeysuckle bushes should be managed only if extra time and resources remain after the higher priority invasive species at this and other campgrounds (such as garlic mustard) have been removed.